rabraham2/SERAH-Compass/README.md

 future = future.merge(recent, on="product_category_name_english", how="left")

-# ensure avg_price column exists even if no plan is provided
+# ensure the avg_price column exists even if no plan is provided
 future["avg_price"] = np.nan

 # merge plan if provided